 A few days after the attack had ended, a party of Cheyennes went back to Adobe Walls hoping to retrieve the bodies of the dead warriors they had not been able to retrieve immediately after the battle.

-Many have said the Indian learned scalping from the Europeans, but that isn't true.
+Many have said the Indians learned scalping from the Europeans, but that isn't true.
 Indians had taken scalps of their enemies long before the Europeans ever set foot on this continent.
-As for white taking scalps, they preferred the whole head as they did throughout Europe to frighten their enemies for centuries.
+As for whites taking scalps, they preferred the whole head as they did throughout Europe to frighten their enemies for centuries.
 Historically, Europeans usually decapitated their enemies to make a statement to others.

 In the eyes of the Indians, the Battle of Adobe Walls was a huge defeat.
 The supposedly strong medicine of White Eagle proved non-existent, and there were many dead warriors to account for.

 The Battle of Adobe Walls was in fact a humiliation for the Indians.
 Within the ranks, their attack was seen as a fiasco.